We’re Making it Easy to Understand Your Modern Options

 for Finding Music with Our Online Music Primer

-Remember the days when we would spend hours browsing the bDiscograficains at Tower records discovering new music?
+Remember the days when we would spend hours browsing the bins at Tower records discovering new music?
 Those of us who were serious music lovers even knew the people who there by name and those people were authentic musicologists who listened to everything they carried and knew enough about our personal tastes to make recommendations to us.

 That was then and this is now, a technology driven age where the radio and record businesses are totally turned upside down and a lot of us just don’t know where to go to find what’s new and where to get it